stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 ### Using Stormpath to Revoke Access and Refresh Tokens

 Using `Access Token`s and `Refresh Token`s can control the access to your application.
-In some cases it is needed to revoke the tokens.
-This is important under a couple different scenarios.
+In some cases it is needed to revoke these tokens.
+This is important under a couple different scenarios:

-+ The user has explicitly logged out, and you want to revoke their access, requiring authentication
++ The user has explicitly logged out, and your application needs to revoke their access, requiring authentication again
 + The application, device, client has been compromised and you need to revoke tokens for an account.

 When [validating the tokens with Stormpath](#using-stormpath-to-validate-the-token), Stormpath will validate that the token has not been revoked before returning successfully.
-To revoke tokens in Stormpath, you delete the token resource.
+Revoking tokens in Stormpath is as simple as deleting the token resource.

-To get the access tokens / refresh tokens for an account, you can get the [collection](http://docs.stormpath.com/rest/product-guide/#collection-resources) from the account's `accessTokens` and `refreshTokens` collection:
+To get the token resource href to delete the access tokens / refresh tokens for an account, you can get the [collection](http://docs.stormpath.com/rest/product-guide/#collection-resources) from the account's `accessTokens` and `refreshTokens` collection:

     {
         "accessTokens": {